tmds/build-image/README.md

 Options:
   -b, --base <base>    Flavor of the base image
-  -t, --tag <tag>      Name for the built image [default: dotnet-app] --push               After the build, push the image to the repository --as-file <as-file>  Generates a Containerfile with the specified name --print              Print the Containerfile
-  --arch <arch>        Target architecture ('x64'/'arm64'/'s390x')
+  -t, --tag <tag>      Name for the built image [default: dotnet-app] -a, --arch <arch>    Target architecture ('x64'/'arm64'/'s390x')
-                       The base image needs to support the selected architecture --context <context>  Context directory for the build [default: .]
+                       The base image needs to support the selected architecture --push               After the build, push the image to the repository --portable           Avoid using features that make the Containerfile not portable --context <context>  Context directory for the build [default: .]
-  --version            Show version information
+  --as-file <as-file>  Generates a Containerfile with the specified name --print              Print the Containerfile --version            Show version information
   -?, -h, --help       Show help and usage information
 ```